How to Care for Perennial Garden Flowers

-2. Apply appropriate fertilizers
+2. Apply appropriate fertilizers.

-3. Remove weeds
+3. Remove weeds from your flower garden.

-4. Mulch them
+4. Mulch your flowers.

-5. Provide them with enough sunlight
+5. Provide them with enough sunlight.

-6. Prevent & control pests
+6. Prevent and control pests.

-7. Prevent & control diseases
+7. Prevent and control diseases.

 11. Stake them

-12. Do deadheading on them
+12. Deadhead them

-13. Use clean garden tools
+13. Use clean tools in your flower garden.

-14. Replace garden/pot soil
+14. Replace the soil.

-2. Use Appropriate Fertilizers on Your Flowers
+2. Apply Appropriate Fertilizers

 With many water-soluble/liquid fertilizers out there, you may find it difficult to choose the best one for your flowers.
 But consider yourself lucky you found this article because the fertilizer that your plants need is no other than !
 I had tried a number of flower fertilizers without success before finding this bloom booster.
 Dr. Earth Bud and Bloom Booster

 So why is it the best fertilizer for these plants?
 Well, it is packed with a myriad of nutrients that continue to be released several months after application.
-It contains 7 strains of beneficial soil microbes and 8 strains of ecto & endo mycorrhizae (improves drought resistance).
+It contains 7 strains of beneficial soil microbes and 8 strains of ecto and endo mycorrhizae (improves drought resistance).

-In addition, it is 100% organic & natural, doesn't contain GMO's, safe for people & pet and comes in a sprayer can - so it is ready to spray and you don't have to look for a sprayer.
+In addition, it is 100% organic and natural, doesn't contain GMO's, safe for people and pet and comes in a sprayer can - so it is ready to spray and you don't have to look for a sprayer.
 You can also get the powdery one, mix it with water as recommend and apply with this sprayer.
 It is available in a number of sizes, so you can always find a size that suits the number of your flowers.

 6. Prevent and Control Pests

 When looking for a good pesticide, you should be very careful because most of the pesticides in the market are fake.
-I usually use the which can eradicate a large number of harmful insects in your garden.
+I usually use the which can eradicate a large number of harmful insects in my garden.
 Pests were a major problem in my flower garden until I discovered this pesticide.
 I would recommend that you get it if you have the pest menace in your garden!
 Bayer Advanced Dual Action Pest Killer

 Even when the plants are heavily affected, this pesticide effectively kills the harmful organisms, reviving your flowers and keeping your garden free from pests.
 It is rainproof and can be used to protect indoor plants.
-It controls aphids, leaf miners, Japanese beetles, white flies, rose midge and others.
-It comes in a sprayer can and it is ready to use.
+It controls aphids, leaf miners, Japanese beetles, white flies, rose midge, and others.
+It comes in a sprayer can and is ready to use.